Theo-Marshall/SHIFTR-Hardware/README.md

 - In Zwift you need to connect to the "SHIFTR 123456" device instead of your old device now.
 Have fun!

 ## Thank you!
 You've made it to the end, hopefully you'll have fun rebuilding the whole thing.
+Please tell me if you like it and if it works as expected.
 In case of any questions feel free to contact me!